shuozhixu/LAMMPSatUCSB/README.md

 - Yanqing Su, Shuozhi Xu, Irene J. Beyerlein, [Density functional theory calculations of generalized stacking fault energy surfaces for eight face-centered cubic transition metals](http://dx.doi.org/10.1063/1.5115282), J. Appl.
 Phys.
 126 (2019) 105112

 When you are ready to run simulations, download five files to a local directory `local_gsfe` on your local computer.
-The first four files can be downloaded from this github repository, including
+The first four files can be downloaded from this Github repository, including

 - `lmp_gsfe.batch`, which is for job submission
 - `lmp_gsfe.data`, which is the LAMMPS data file